1

 What can I do with my CCMA?

 A Certified Clinical Medical Assistant (CCMA) can perform administrative tasks, assist with patient care, take vital signs, prepare exam rooms, and support healthcare providers in clinics or medical offices.
-CCMA certification often requires knowledge of medical terminology, basic clinical skills, and familiarity with electronic health records (EHR) systems.
+CCMA certification often requires knowledge of medical procedures, patient interaction, and basic clinical skills, making them valuable team members in healthcare settings.

 What are the key skills and qualifications needed to thrive as a Certified Clinical Medical Assistant (CCMA), and why are they important?